the-road-to-graphql/the-road-to-graphql/manuscript/03-graphql-setup/index.md

 # GraphQL Setup, Tools and APIs

-Step-by-step is often the easiest way learn something new, so it's fortunate that learning GraphQL in JavaScript teaches both the client and the server-side of an application.
+Step-by-step is often the easiest way to learn something new, so it's fortunate that learning GraphQL in JavaScript teaches both the client and the server-side of an application.
 Seeing both sides of the web transactions is useful, but the catch is you have to learn two environments.
 The step-by-step mentality can be difficult to apply here, so I encourage beginners to start with a client-side application by consuming a third-party GraphQL API before the server side, which uses a GraphQL server.

 [GitHub](https://github.com) is one of the first major tech brands to adopt GraphQL.
 They even managed to [release](https://githubengineering.com/the-github-graphql-api) a public GraphQL API [(official documentation)](https://developer.github.com/v4), which is quite popular among developers, because most are familiar enough with GitHub from using it for their own projects.